newyork-anthonyng/articles/random/004_web_components/README.md

 You can see the support for Custom Elements here. (https://caniuse.com/#feat=custom-elementsv1) You can see the support for templates here. (https://caniuse.com/#feat=imports) You can see the support for Shadow DOM here. (https://caniuse.com/#feat=shadowdomv1)

+# So this is React?
+React and Web Components solve different problems.
+Web Components provide strong encapsulation for reusable components.
+React provides a declarative library that keeps the DOM in sync with your data.
+React makes no differentiation between a native HTML element and a Web Component.
+It would handle your custom built Web Component like it does a normal HTML element.
+See this example of a React application using a Web Component.
+The React documentation also shows how you can use React within your Web Components.
+I haven't found a scenario that would warrant importing React.